cn0047/stash/ed/api.algolia/README.md

 Filters: facet, numeric, tagged.

 `Facets` are used to create categories on a select group of attributes.
-For example, on an index of books, useful facets might be author and genre.
+For example, on an index of books, useful facets might be: author and genre.

 ````js
 index.search({